 If you’re crazy for spring blossoms in Paris you’ll find wisteria here in the spring and during the Christmas Season, a lovely small Christmas market replacing the one that usually takes place in front of Notre Dame.

-I just love the dancing by the Seine at Quai Saint-Bernard (Jardin Tino-Rossi) in the 5th arrondissement of Paris.
+I just love the dancing by the Seine at Quai Saint-Bernard (Jardin Tino-Rossi) in the Latin Quarter of Paris.
 Wander down to the Seine in the evening and join in the dancing or simply sit in one of the amphitheatres and watch.
 It’s people-watching with a seductive twist.
 The Latin Quarter of Paris can get your feet tapping!
 Will you choose to dance salsa, tango, or rock?

 13. Browse Shakespeare and Company